|

 sophisticated than some poles with wood trellising lashed to them (then

 add some nice vines to increase the privacy).
-I enjoy connecting with
+If you enjoy connecting with

-corners of my garden.
-In my last place, I made a Priapus (a Greek sort
+corners of your garden.
+In his previous garden, our founder made a Priapus (a Greek sort

-an area of some privacy in any garden by using shrubs, treillises,
+usually create an area of some privacy in any garden by using shrubs,

 at the top like a teepee that pole beans travel up, creating a private